eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

    You might be wondering how we can add transactions into our code if we do not deal directly with the JDBC classes.
-Spring provides a transaction management package that not only replaces JDBC transaction management, but also allows declarative transaction management (configuration instead of code).
+Spring provides a transaction management package that not only replaces JDBC transaction management, but also enables declarative transaction management (configuration instead of code).

-   In order to use transactional database access, we will need to change the storage engine of the tables in the world database.
+   To use transactional database access, we will need to change the storage engine of the tables in the world database.
 The downloaded script explicitly creates MyISAM tables which do not support transactional semantics.
 The InnoDB storage engine does support transactions and this is what we will be using.
 We can change the storage engine with the following statements.
 ALTER TABLE City ENGINE=InnoDB;
 ALTER TABLE Country ENGINE=InnoDB;
 ALTER TABLE CountryLanguage ENGINE=InnoDB;